 - Consider moving to a different area with fewer or none of your allergens.

-- Cats, if you have a known issue with dander.
+- pets, if you have a known issue with dander

-- Carpets and pieces of upholstered furniture in your home, especially in your bedroom.
+- carpets and pieces of upholstered furniture, especially in your bedroom

 - Use an air purifier with a HEPA filter.